Intro to Travel Nursing: Support for a Successful Start

 Utilizing a Temporary License

 You may hear about “walk-through states” — these are states which give out a temporary license so you can immediately start working while pursuing a permanent license in that state.
 These temporary licenses are given to nurses who are planning to move to a state, already have a job, or are working on a permanent license.
 It allows staffing shortages to be filled quickly.
-TNAA will help you obtain your temp license, which should last the length of your assignment while your agency helps you obtain your permanent.
+TNAA will help you obtain your temp license, which should last the length of your assignment, while we help you obtain your permanent one.

 Working With Your Clinical Team